infinite-tape/django-testtrick-june2015/README.md

 This repository contains a Django project that demonstrates some nifty Django testing tricks.
 It was part of a presentation for the Pittsburgh Code & Supply Django meet-up, June 9, 2015.
-It was written by Jesse Legg.
+It was written by Jesse Legg (jesse.legg at gmail or @jesselegg).

 All code is written against Django 1.8 and Python 3, but much of it should work on earlier versions of Django and Python 2.